didrocks/snapcraft/examples/filter-snap-content/README.md

 If you look at the package content in `snap/` directory, you may find that shipping the man pages and LS are files that are unused is necessary.
 You can

+Do not hesitate to check `snapcraft help nil` and `snapcraft help plugins` for more general informations.

 If you are all new to Ubuntu Core and snapcraft, please hop on our [20 minutes developer guided tour](in-progress) to get started!

 Also, feel free to refer to other [snapcraft examples](../README.md) we have available for you!